dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Creating training batches

 When using neural networks, we typically process several instances at the time when training the model and when running the trained model.
 Make sure that you have a way to put your training instances in batches of a fixed size.
-It is enough to go through the training instances with a `for` loop, but most solutions would probably use a `DataLoader` here.
+It is enough to go through the training instances with a `for` loop, taking steps of length `batch_size`,  but most solutions would probably use a `DataLoader` here.

 <details>
 <summary><b>Hint</b>: More information about <a href="https://pytorch.org/tutorials/beginner/basics/data_tutorial.html"><code>DataLoader</code></a>.</summary>